s3nt1n3lz21/Angular-Templates-Code-Coverage/README.md

 * Checking tests exist for checking the correct text displays
 * Checking tests exist for ngClass and the correct classes are applied
-* Checking tests exist for checking child components are passed the correct inputs
 * Checking tests exist for checking user inputs update the correct field